 |Course Title||Electrotechnical Installation Level 3 Apprenticeship|

-Initial assessment and diagnostic testing on maths and English will take place prior to commencement of apprenticeship.
-However it is expected that you will have a Level 2 in English and maths or working towards achieving this by the end of the apprenticeship.
+There are no formal entry requirements for this qualification.
+However it is expected that candidates have a Level 2 in English and Maths or working towards achieving this by the end of the apprenticeship.

-Completing this apprenticeship will enable you to apply for ‘Electrician’ status from the JIB (Joint Industry Board for the Electrical Contracting Industry), entitling you to obtain a ‘Gold Card’ allowing you to work on commercial/industrial sites.
+Upon successful completion the apprentice will be eligible to apply for ‘Electrician’ status from the JIB (Joint Industry Board for the Electrical Contracting Industry), entitling them to obtain a ‘Gold Card’ allowing them to work on commercial/industrial sites.

-Functional Skills are a vital part of your apprenticeship.
+Functional Skills are a vital part of the apprenticeship.
 They provide the essential knowledge, skills and understanding needed to operate confidently, effectively and independently.
-Functional skills are available at Level 1 and Level 2 and the level you will work towards will depend on the previous qualifications you have achieved, the results of an assessment prior to your apprenticeship and the requirements of the apprenticeship you are completing.
-If you have not already achieved Level 2 English and maths you must study for and take the tests for Level 2 English and maths and achieve Level 1 English and maths for Level 2 Apprenticeship.
+Functional Skills are available at Level 1 and Level 2 and the level the apprentice will work towards will depend on the previous qualifications achieved.

 Development of the job role competencies and skills and behaviours can be delivered exclusively by Bury College, co-delivered with a workplace mentor who will work alongside the Learning and Skills Coach to support and log the apprentice's progress.

 The dedicated, qualified Learning and Skills Coach will support the teaching and learning of the apprentice in their development of Electrical Installation knowledge and competence in their work-based activities.